-The controller box houses a spindle relay, ports for proximity sensors, control board, breakout board, stepper motor driver, and power supply module in a steel NEMA enclosure.
+The controller box houses a spindle relay, ports for proximity sensors, a control board, a breakout board, a stepper motor driver, and a power supply module in a steel NEMA enclosure.

 This NEMA enclosure also protects electronic components from the dust generated while operating the CNC machine.